andreapv19/andreapv19/README.md

 - 👋 Hi, I’m @andrea
-- 👀 I’m interested in Html & CSS
+- 👀 I’m interested in Java
 - 🌱 I’m currently learning basic programming
 - 💞️ I’m looking to collaborate on fun projects :)
 - 📫 How to reach me? my email